Advertiser Disclosure

 By Public Transportation

 The County of Maui currently funds a public bus system that provides service in and between various Central, South, West, Haiku, Kula, and Upcountry Maui communities.
-13 bus routes service the island of Maui, 2 of which make a stop at the airport.
+Thirteen bus routes service the island of Maui, 2 of which make a stop at the airport.

 For more information about ticketing, fares, and timetables, visit the Maui Public Bus Transit System website.

-By Taxi or Rideshare
+By Taxi or Ride-Share

-The standard rate for a taxi on the island is $3 per mile, which is significantly more expensive than most cities in the continental U.S. It may make more sense to a shuttle, public transportation, or rental car to reach your hotel.
+The standard rate for a taxi on the island is $3 per mile, which is significantly more expensive than in most cities in the continental U.S. It may make more sense to take a shuttle, public transportation, or rental car to reach your hotel.
 Once there, you can call a taxi to get to a nearby restaurant, attraction, or shopping area.

-Where to Stay in Maui (by Region)
+Where To Stay in Maui (by Region)

-Maui is made up of 6 main regions, each 1 with its unique characteristics and diverse landscapes.
-Many first-time visitors choose to stay in the more populated, tourist-friendly areas of the island such as West Maui and Wailea.
+Maui is made up of 6 main regions, each with its unique characteristics and diverse landscapes.
+Many first-time visitors stay in the more populated, tourist-friendly areas of the island such as West Maui and Wailea.
 However, if you’re thinking about returning to Maui, consider staying in Upcountry or Hana to better experience all of the areas of Maui.

 West Maui